FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/synch_comm_return_codes.md

 ### Using a programming interface

-In this method the <span class="code">cftau </span>function locates the return code, as shown in the following example:
+In this method the `cftau `function locates the return code, as shown in the following example: